21-22 May 2025 Programme

 From units to the universe - future revolutions in metrology

-This two-day conference is organised in Versailles in conjunction with other events in Paris to mark the 150th anniversary of the signing of the Metre Convention on 20th May 2025.
+This two-day conference is organized in Versailles in conjunction with other events in Paris to mark the 150th anniversary of the signing of the Metre Convention on 20 May 2025.

-The conference will also include an open poster session.
+The conference will include an open poster session.

 Wednesday 21 May 2025